Rules and Regulations for Architects

 f.
 LEGAL: Laws, Codes, Zoning, Regulations, Standards, Life Safety, Accessibility, Ethics, Insurance to Protect Owners and Public

 g.
 MATERIALS and METHODS: Construction Systems, Products, Finishes, Furnishings, Equipment

 h.
 PRE-DESIGN: Land Use Analysis, Programming, Site Selection, Site and Soils Analysis, Surveying

 i.
 PRESERVATION: Historic, Reuse, Adaptation

-2. Structured Education Activities are educational activities in which at least 75 percent of an activity’s content and instructional time must be devoted to Health, Safety, and Welfare Subjects related to the practice of architecture, including courses of study or other activities under the areas identified as Health, Safety and Welfare Subjects and provided by qualified individuals or organizations, whether delivered by direct contact or distance learning methods.
+2. Structured Education Activities are educational activities in which at least seventy-five percent (75%) of an activity’s content and instructional time must be devoted to Health, Safety, and Welfare Subjects related to the practice of architecture, including courses of study or other activities under the areas identified as Health, Safety, and Welfare Subjects and provided by qualified individuals or organizations, whether delivered by direct contact or distance learning methods.

-F. Excess Continuing Education Hours may not be credited to a future calendar year.
+F. Excess CEHs may not be credited to a future calendar year.